openstack-archive/fuel-docs/pages/operations/2450-galera-backport-ocf.rst

    .. note:: During this operation, the MySQL/Galera cluster will be restarted.
       This may take up to 5 minutes.

 #.
-Check whether Galera Cluster is synced and functioning.
+Check whether Galera Cluster is synced and functioning:
    ::

        mysql -e "show global status like 'wsrep_cluster_status'"